 Check out the Kidz R Us, St Ives fancy dress hire at St Ives Theatre, from 11-4pm on NYE with a phantasmagorical range of costumes!
 Go and have a rummage!

 Also, Osbornes in St Ives town centre have a large range of Fancy dress costumes and thousands of accessories this year, open until 10pm on New Year’s Eve.

 Give yourself plenty of time to craft or buy a costume, and make it warm – you might be outdoors for some time!

 Kids: Light up your kids so you can keep an eye on them.
 We put flashing lights or glow bracelets on them as part of the fancy’s dress outfits.

 Don’t drive after 6 pm: Roads close at this time, meaning you might get stuck and have to abandon your car until the next morning.

 Find parking: If you do drive into St Ives, try and park early as car parks fill up quickly.
 Use car parks at St Ives’ train station, Leisure Centre, Barnoon, Rugby Club or the Stennack Surgery.
 However, they do fill up very early.
 The train station car park is ideally located for people who want to leave after midnight.
 Anyone who isn’t driving should book a taxi ahead of time as they are few and far between.

 Map of the car parks in St Ives.

-Celebrate the New Year in style with one of our luxury self catering holiday cottages in St Ives & Carbis Bay.
-Whether you’re looking for a large cottage with sea views, a pad with parking or a cosy hideaway just walking distance from the St Ives harbour, we’ve got a holiday cottage to suit everyone at So St Ives
+Celebrate the New Year in style at one of our luxury self catering holiday cottages in St Ives or Carbis Bay.
+Whether you’re looking for a large house with sea views or a cosy hideaway just paces from St Ives harbour, we’ve got a holiday property to suit everyone at So St Ives